r4inX/nef-to-jpg/README.md

 # nef-to-jpg
+I forked this repo to add better user-experience and maybe make the process faster.
+Since it took ~10min for 1.9K files.

+## Original below

 This Python script converts an entire directory containing nef images to jpg.

 To install the requirements using pip: